carsonp4/old_blog/_posts/2023-10-05-how-to-post.md

 For over a year now, every time I watch a movie I hop on to IMDb to give the movie a score from 1-10 on how much I enjoy it.
 I have now rated over 300 titles and being a data scientist, want to know if I can build myself a database of movie recommendations based on the films I have liked historically.
 So, if you have rated some films on IMDb before, here I present to you code that you can easily replicate to produce your own recommendations.

 ## Step 1 - Gathering Data
 First, we need to obtain both a training dataset and a testing dataset.
 For the training set, we will use your own movie recommendations.
 To obtain this, go to your IMDb account, navigate to the ['Your Ratings' page](https://www.imdb.com/list/ratings/?ref_=helpms_ih_tm_votesfaqs), click on the three dots, and click 'Export'.
-If you don't have any films rated on IMDb and you want to replicate this project, you can use this user's data [here](https://github.com/carsonp4/carsonp4.github.io/blob/main/assets/Keith%20Ratings.csv).
+I will be using my own ratings for this project but if you don't have any films rated on IMDb and you want to replicate this project, you can use this user's data [here](https://github.com/carsonp4/carsonp4.github.io/blob/main/assets/Keith%20Ratings.csv).

 For the testing set, we just need a list of movies that we want to make movie recommendations from.
 Some lists that I found which can be downloaded from IMDb are: